st-chu/books_rest_api/README.md

 		- lent (bool) - whether the book was lent to someone
 		- who (str) - to whom the book was lent
 		- return (bool) - whether the book was returned
                 - key (str) - the key by which the book list will be sorted
                 - reverse (bool) - optionally, reverse sort

 # Allowed HTTP requests:
   GET: Get a list of home library books -> Content-Type: application/json

-    exemple:
+    example:
     GET http://localhost:5000/api/books/ -> returns a list of all books

     GET http://localhost:5000/api/books/<int:id>  -> returns a book with id = <id>